New study reveals proof that HPV vaccine can make Cervical Cancer a 'rare disease'

 Without a vaccination, experts believe pre-cancerous changes could have affected almost 36,000 women and said the findings were better than expected, giving hope that cervical cancer could become a rare disease thanks to vaccines and screenings.

-Simon Harris took to Twitter today to voice his support for the findings.
+Simon Harris took to Twitter on Thursday to voice his support for the findings.

 One of the most important initiatives I ever had the honour of working on was the campaign to encourage the uptake of the HPV vaccine & decisions to expand the programme.
 Brilliant to see such progress from vaccination. #Thankyoulaura & all who worked with her https://t.co/UtBWm8SFCb— Simon Harris TD (@SimonHarrisTD) November 4, 2021